karelbemelmans/drupal7-on-aws/AWS/CloudFormation/README.md

 ## Drupal 7 CloudFormation stack

-The file drupal7.json contains the full CloudFormation stack that creates Multi-AZ Drupal setup.
+The file drupal7.json contains the full CloudFormation stack that creates the Multi-AZ Drupal setup.

 Read more about it on [my blog](https://www.karelbemelmans.com/2016/06/running-drupal-7-on-aws---part-2/).